Time Enough at Last: Similar episodes

 The Twilight Zone often explored similar themes throughout its run.
 "Time Enough at Last" has strong thematic ties to a number of other episodes in the series, starting with that of isolation, first explored in the series pilot, "Where Is Everybody?"
-It is also a prominent theme in the previous episode "The Lonely".
+It is also a prominent theme in the previous episode, "The Lonely".
 Additionally, in a plot very similar to that of "Time Enough at Last", "The Mind and the Matter" tells of a man who uses his mind to erase humanity, only to find that existence without other people is unbearable.
 The notion of being an outsider, lost in a sea of conformity, was another common theme of the series.

-Other thematic elements in this episode can be found throughout the series, as well.
+Other thematic elements in this episode appear throughout the series as well.
 "The Obsolete Man" takes the episode's literary subtext—the notion that reading may eventually be considered "obsolete"—to an extreme: The state has declared books obsolete and a librarian (also played by Meredith) finds himself on trial for his own obsolescence.
 This notion, akin to Ray Bradbury's short story "The Pedestrian" (1951), is also alluded to in the episode "Number 12 Looks Just Like You", in which a perfect and equal world considers works like those of Shakespeare "smut".

 Impact

-Critical and fan favorite
+Critical reception

 "Time Enough at Last" was a ratings success in its initial airing and "became an instant classic".
 It "remains one of the best-remembered and best-loved episodes of The Twilight Zone" according to Marc Zicree, author of The Twilight Zone Companion, as well as one of the most frequently parodied.
 When a poll asked readers of Twilight Zone Magazine which episode of the series they remembered the most, "Time Enough at Last" was the most frequent response, with "To Serve Man" coming in a distant second.
 In TV Land's presentation of TV Guides "100 Most Memorable Moments in Television", "Time Enough at Last" was ranked at No. 25.
 In an interview, Serling cited "Time Enough at Last" as one of his two favorites from the entire series (the other was "The Invaders", with Agnes Moorehead).